-We are currently accepting applications.
-The application deadline is December 1, 2014.
+We are not currently accepting applications.
 For more information, please contact firstname.lastname@example.org.

 The Alumni Community Service Award recognizes exceptional alumni who have made significant contributions in the spirit of the university’s motto of service and who have rendered distinctive service to their community or to society as a whole.
 It recognizes alumni who exemplify creative and continuous personal growth and a willingness to embrace our changing world.
 It honors alumni for their achievement in their community while carrying the spirit of the university into the rest of the world.

 In order to be considered for nomination of this award, recipients should: